Ido0302/Graphs-Algo/README.md

 a. loadgraph - get matrix and update the members according the matrix.
 b. edges - count the edges in graph.
 c. isSymmetric - check if the matrix is symmetric.
-d. printgraph - display the graph(print the count of vertices, of edges and if direct\undirect)
+d. printgraphDescription - print presentation of the graph(print the count of vertices, of edges and if direct\undirect)
-e. printMat - print the adjency matrix of the graph
+e. printGraph return string of the graph's adjacency matrix.

 Algorithms: algorithms include 2 files:
 1. Algorithms.hpp - define the namespace "Algorithms" which include const varriables, and statements of methods.
-2. Algorithms.cpp - include the implements of all methods in namespace "Algorithms": a.1 isConnected - get graph and return if it's connected strong or not.
+2. Algorithms.cpp - include the implements of all methods in namespace "Algorithms": a.1 isConnected - get graph and return if it's strong connected or not.
     The function use BFS(a.2) algorithms on the graph and check if all the vertices painted.
     If the graph is direct - perform BFS on all vertices. if undirect - on one vertex.

-b.1 shortestPath - the function get graph, source vertex and destination vertex and return string of
+b.1 shortestPath - the function get graph, source vertex and destination vertex and return string of the
     shortest path between them if exist or "-1" if does not exist path.
     The function throw exception if the graph contains negative cycle.
     The function use Bellman-Ford algorithms(b.2)- becuase negative weights are possible- which perform relax(b.3) on all edges in graph n-1 times and save the path(in vector) each time.